BrianStritch/i-think-therefore-i-blog/README.md

  - python3 manage.py runserver    this is the code to run the file

+ after creating database models you can make your migrations
+ - python3 manage.py makemigrations
+ then
+ - python3 manage.py migrate

 ## __ THE DEVELOPMENT PLAN__
     - We're now ready to start  coding out our Django blog.